-5.5.
+4.5.
 Recommendations on data management

-ESFRI and e-IRG have jointly presented in 2013 a comprehensive list of actions that should be taken to arrive at a situation where research and society can reap the full benefits of research infrastructure data, including aspects of innovation1.
-These recommendations (see Annex 3) are still valid but they should be put in perspective, in particular, with the expected developments of the "European Science Open Cloud for Research" initiative of the EU.
+ESFRI and e-IRG have jointly presented in 2013 a comprehensive list of actions that should be taken to arrive at a situation where research and society can reap the full benefits of Research Infrastructure data, including aspects of innovation.
+These recommendations are still valid but they should be put in perspective, in particular, with the development of the EOSC initiative and more recent e-IRG documents.

-As a basis for RIs, sustainable e-infrastructure services for enabling access to, storing, preserving and curating large amounts of data need to be in place.
+As a basis for RIs, sustainable e-Infrastructure services for enabling access to, storing, preserving and curating large amounts of data need to be in place.
 To focus on strengthening and improving the relations between RIs and industry in addition to the promotion of the potential for innovation of RIs, any successful data policy should include a series of essential elements.

-The roles and responsibilities of the different actors (including infrastructure and service providers, data owners, and academic and industrial RI users) need to be clearly identified and effective and cost-efficient solutions that fulfil the needs of the industrial users and data owners should be ensured (in cooperation).
+The roles and responsibilities of the different actors (including infrastructure and service providers, data owners, and academic and industrial RI users) need to be clearly identified and effective and costefficient solutions that fulfil the needs of the industrial users and data owners should be ensured (in cooperation).
 In particular, the costs for different services and procedures should be made transparent and different economic models for implementing them should be investigated (especially for the commercial re-use of data).
 The RIs should ensure research data availability across borders and disciplinary domains, the provision of metadata (enabling the traceability of how the data has been produced and treated), and data handling and portability of results (which is becoming more and more important in many industrial sectors and which needs to be considered in cooperation).
 Specific training for data experts and practitioners and appropriate academic curricula should be widely developed.